Bird ID Basics 2025 Course Participant Page

 Practice this skill often, adding in questions about flight style, foraging habits, and other behaviors.
 Pretty soon you’ll be able to very clearly imagine all the details of a few birds and before you know it, you’ll see a flash in the corner of your eye and immediately and confidently know who it was.
 Ta-daa!
 Now you’re the one doing magic!

-Week 3 Field Assignments
+Week 3 Study Challenges & Field Assignments

 Week 4: Markings